 Self-service technology can offer valuable workplace analytics, including how many employees are in the office each day and how often they use meeting rooms.

 Managing office resources is more challenging in a distributed workforce.
 If an employee regularly works at home and comes into the office for weekly team meetings, they might discover there are no desks available for them.

-Your employees have enough on their minds without trying to figure out the latest technology you’re introducing.
+Your employees have enough on their minds without trying to figure out the latest self-service technology you’re introducing.
 If it requires more than a few minutes to use, they’ll find a work-around (which usually means sending an email or Slack notification to the IT team.)